-As Tommy Hilfiger ’s outgoing chief brand officer, Avery Baker has been an instrumental force in rewiring the American heritage brand’s business, repositioning the label in the US, and developing and implementing a “see now, buy now” system.
+As Tommy Hilfiger’s president and chief brand officer, Avery Baker is an instrumental force in rewiring the American heritage brand’s business, repositioning the label in the US, and developing and implementing a “see now, buy now” system.

-Baker spearheaded key transformational initiatives for the company, including reigniting the iconic ’90s-inspired Tommy Jeans logo collection and the relaunch of the global women's business with brand ambassador Gigi Hadid .
-During her tenure, the brand has expanded to over 100 countries with more than 1,800 retail stores and global retail sales of US $7.4 billion in 2017.
+Baker spearheaded key transformational initiatives for the company, including reigniting the iconic ’90s-inspired Tommy Jeans logo collection and the relaunch of the global women's business with brand ambassador Gigi Hadid.
+During her time at Tommy Hilfiger , the brand has expanded to over 100 countries with more than 1,800 retail stores and global retail sales of US $7.4 billion in 2017.

 In February 2016 the brand announced it would be switching to the new “see now, buy now” model, shifting its production schedules to align with runway shows that were reimagined as carnival-like marketing spectacles.
 “It’s about delivering on the instant gratification that consumers are really seeking,” she told BoF.
 “Closing that gap between the visibility of a fashion show and the moment of purchase.”